 Fellows will develop expertise in primary care pediatrics through outpatient work at one of our community health centers.
 The health centers are all affiliated with Children’s National as part of the Goldberg Center for Community Health and have been recognized by the National Committee for Quality Assurance as Level III Patient-Centered Medical Homes.
 Fellows are expected to spend 40 percent of their time in clinical practice throughout their three years of training.
 Fellows participate in all aspects of the clinical care team including on-call responsibilities, attendance at clinic site staff meetings and quality improvement activities.
 In addition to patient care, fellows help precept residents and medical students assigned to their clinic sites.
 Additional clinical training in the care of medically complex children, obesity management, adolescent teen-tot care management and quality improvement are also available.

-Over the course of the program, the fellow is expected to formulate a research question relevant to addressing the needs of underserved patients and communities.
+Over the course of the program, the fellow is expected to formulate a research question relevant to addressing the needs of under-resourced patients and communities.
 Fellows will receive instruction on research methodology, particularly community-based research as well as educational research.
 Through the completion of an individual scholarly project, the fellow will acquire familiarity and experience with key elements of academic scholarship.
 This project will be guided by an experienced senior mentor.